nationalarchives/da-ayr-webapp/README.md

 ```

 #### For CI/CD environments:
-A specialized CI configuration has been added that:
+A specialised CI configuration has been added that:
 - Uses a simplified setup with security disabled
 - Automatically restores test data from snapshots
-- Includes a containerized webapp built from the new multi-stage Dockerfile
+- Includes a containerised webapp built from the new multi-stage Dockerfile
 - Provides proper networking between all services in CI environments

 ```shell